 The story of Ida Maria came true and concrete; one piece of me has been found.
 I will go back to New York, some day, maybe to meet someone.
 New York is a special place to me, it is part of my story.

 I heard the empty windows whispering. ”She is finally here – she finally came to see her forgotten great-grandmother.
 They look somehow similar – is it the way she walks or is it the same deep gaze on her face”.
-I heard the comments – hoping to see at least a weak shadow of her to see that gaze, telling me she always knew I would come.
+I heard the comments – hoping to see at least a weak shadow of her and a voice telling me that she always knew I would come.

 Thank you for following by blog.